 Spain

 Former passenger series issued between 1972 and 2000 in black on white.

-The registration consists of one letter indicating the province, four numerals and two letters, no hyphens used.
+The registration consists of one letter, followed by four numerals and one letter, no hyphens used.

+Spain